Aashvark/Kolks/README.md

 ### About Kolks:
 Kolks is a high-level programming language.
 The goal of Kolks is to make programming as simple as possible.
 It was designed to have a simple syntax and familiar feel compared to other languages although many advanced techniques are possible.
 The goal of Kolks is to make programming possible for a wide range of developers while still offering features that let powerful programs be built.

+Kolks is Windows Only for the moment :(

 Kolk is created by: Ash "Pixel" Melvin.

 ### How to install Kolks: